shivranjan77/fastify-server-API/README.md

 # fastify-server-API
-Learn how to develop APIs using fastify.js (Tutorial at https://www.youtube.com/watch?v=ucatti2b7E4) , and , develop API that redirect user to google.com whenever he calls https://localhost:3000/g.
+ Develop API that redirect user to google.com whenever he calls https://localhost:3000/g.

 # Steps to run:--
   1) Go to this file Directory